Azure-Samples/api-management-workspaces-migration/README.md

 git clone  https://github.com/Azure-Samples/api-management-workspaces-migration
 ```

+#### Setup APIOps for the federated instance

-4. Create a repository `federated-apim-apiops` to enable APIOPs for the migration to federated apim instance from siloed apim instance
+4. Following the gudiance in APIOPS doc,,create a repository `federated-apim-apiops` to enable APIOPs for the migration to federated apim instance from siloed apim instance

 5. Setup APIOps for the migration thorugh APIOps